stacksjs/bun-git-hooks/docs/usage.md

   else if (err.message.includes('git root')) {
     console.error('Not a Git repository')
   }
-  else if (err.message.includes('staged-lint is only allowed in pre-commit hook')) {
+  else if (err.message.includes('stagedLint is only allowed in preCommit hook')) {
-    console.error('Staged-lint can only be used in pre-commit hook') }
+    console.error('stagedLint can only be used in preCommit hook') }
 }
 ```